Certora/Documentation/docs/prover/cli/options.md

 (-useBitVectorTheory)=
 #### `--settings -useBitVectorTheory`

-This option uses fewer {term}`overapproximation`s for bitwise operations.
+This option models bitwise operations exactly instead of using the default {term}`overapproximation`s.
 It is useful when the Prover reports a counterexample caused by incorrect modeling of bitwise operations, but can dramatically increase the time taken for verification.